HRI-EU/ProMis/README.md

 To view the documentation, open the file `ProMis/doc/build/html/index.html` using the browser of your choice.

+## Contributing

+This project is set up to be checked and formatted with `ruff check` and `ruff format`.
+Use `pytest` to run automated tests.

 ## License

 Copyright (c) 2023 Simon Kohaut, Honda Research Institute Europe GmbH, Felix Divo, and contributors.